Vietnam.vn - Nền tảng quảng bá Việt Nam

 The study used methods such as remote sensing, modeled datasets, and machine learning to analyze and quantify subsidence.
 By understanding the mechanisms that cause land subsidence and aquifer collapse, scientists have successfully created maps that accurately predict global land subsidence.
 The maps are a useful tool for assessing the extent of subsidence in known areas and locating areas with unknown groundwater problems, thereby supporting the development of sustainable groundwater management measures.

 The new tool predicts global land subsidence at a high spatial resolution of about 2 km.
-It also estimates that aquifer capacity is lost at a rate of 17 km3 per year globally.
-This loss of 17 km3 is equivalent to the size of 7,000 Great Pyramids of Giza in Egypt and is permanent, not recoverable even if groundwater pumping stops.
+It also estimates that aquifer capacity is being lost at a rate of 17 km3 per year globally.
+This loss of 17 km3 is equivalent to the size of 7,000 Great Pyramids of Giza in Egypt and is permanent, even if groundwater pumping stops.

 Thu Thao (According to Interesting Engineering )